SpielerEinzig/Blite-app/README.md

 # real_cafe

 Blite is a scheduling app for managing student's schedules.
 This repo is meant to be a showcase for the app.
-The main app is in a private repository
+The main app is in a private repository.

 ## APK Link
 https://drive.google.com/file/d/1Grl5Sxmi2ZRQb_KFa9gGMebLsPCmW_e_/view?usp=share_link